 The official story alleges that the police were tipped off on January 19, 1972 that a burglary would happen on that construction site in order to steal dynamite.
 When officers from the Metro Squad departments attempted to arrest Canales and Cordova, they engaged in a shootout, where both of them were shot dead.
 No police were ever brought up for charges in their deaths.
 With the demonization of Chicano radicals in this time, the police narrative was accepted.

 This author would not fault Canales and Cordova for having weapons on them and using them in self-defense.
 They believed in and upheld the right to self-defense for oppressed people, even against the state that upheld settler colonialism.
 Also, others allege more nefarious motives, that they were kidnapped and brought to that site to be executed.
 The truth, having been buried, may never be truly known.

 In January of 1974 the Canales estate filed a lawsuit in federal court for wrongful death.
 In September 1974, another lawsuit was filed by Mary Cordova, mother of Antonio Cordova, against the city of Albuquerque and various officials, along with the construction company, Wylie.
 The lawsuits raised the argument that Tim Chapa, who led the two to the site, was a police informant.
-Chapa denied being an informant in an affidavit filed with that suit, and was quickly dismissed.
+Chapa denied being an informant in an affidavit filed with that suit, and it was quickly dismissed in the courts.

 Starting in 1999, other lawsuits were filed in court, this time because Tim Chapa changed his story about being an informant.
 Here is what the filing says: